 Second, Wood Saw Operators moderately value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

-Lastly, Wood Saw Operators somewhat value Relationships.
-Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.
+Lastly, Wood Saw Operators somewhat value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Wood Saw Operators must consistently demonstrate qualities such as attention to detail, dependability, and self-control.